My Approach

 Tina’s clinical background includes extensive training in infant mental health, autism, ADHD, naturalistic developmental behavioral interventions, trauma‑informed care, sensory processing, and parent‑child attachment.
 She is endorsed as an Infant Family Specialist through the Colorado Association for Infant Mental Health.

-Outside of work, Tina enjoys time with her teenage twins and husband, walking her dog Ruby while listening to podcasts, hiking, skiing, golfing, and playing pickleball.
+When Tina isn’t sleeping or working, she enjoys spending time with her teenage twins and husband, walking her dog, listening to podcasts, hiking, skiing, golfing, and playing pickleball!

 To learn more about parent and professional training opportunities, visit Access Behavior Trainings.